Jorunna Parva: Interesting Facts About The Sea Bunny Slug

 In the 1930s, renowned Japanese marine biologist Kikutaro Baba first described a description of these tiny, adorable, and sinuous marine creatures.
 Their tiny and powerful appearance is actually subject to scientific study.

-Sea Bunnies are the nickname of Jorunna Parva.
-These little seas lugs are species of Dorid Nudibranch.
+Sea Bunnies is Jorunna Parva’s nickname.
+These little sea lugs are a species of Dorid Nudibranch.
 They can survive around humans.
 But their nature seems very shy.

-These cute little animals carry a very short lifespan.
+These cute little animals have a very short lifespan.
 They can survive only a few months.
 These are hermaphrodite animals that have both male and female reproductive organs.

 They produce eggs by interchanging sperm and fertilizing later.
 They lay their eggs in clusters on surfaces such as rocks, corals, and algae.

 These are harmless to humans.
-Several marine predators often prey upon them, like larger sea slugs, crabs, and some fish species.
+Several marine predators, like larger sea slugs, crabs, and some fish species, often prey upon them.
 These are so essential for maintaining a healthy ecosystem.

 How Do Sea Bunnies Look Like?

-These marine slug’s appearance is one of the most interesting things about them.
+The appearance of these marine slugs is one of their most interesting things.
 Regarding the sources, bunnies are named after their look.
 Their body surface area is covered with print and fuzzy hair.
 They are known as Caryophyllidea, which also helps in their sensors.

 According to belief, the sea bunny starts off in a shell during its early life stages.
 As it matures, it sheds this shell.